 CARBS ARE NOT THE ENEMY

 Irrespective of health concerns, a healthy approach to nutrition cannot be healthy without first having a positive food relationship.
-It is a harmony of education and intuition, one that is balanced (and not always clean), one that has room for your favorite foods, even they are a ‘feared food’, one that sets aside food guilt and allows you to eat foods that make you feel good all the time, no matter what that food may be.
-This general approach to nutrition I nurture in my practice can be an effortless transition for some, for many it takes time and plenty of self-reflection, however, once they are ‘there’…there is no looking back.
+It is a harmony of education and intuition, one that is balanced (and not always clean), one that has room for your favourite foods, even if they are a ‘feared food’, one that sets aside food guilt and allows you to eat foods that make you feel good all the time, no matter what that food may be.
+This general approach to nutrition I nurture in my practice can be an effortless transition for some; for many, it takes time and plenty of self-reflection; however, once they are ‘there’…there is no looking back.

-One feared food group I commonly see are ‘carbohydrates’, and not even the processed kind…I am witness to fear of the fiber-rich whole grains, and nutrient-dense vegetables and fruit.
+One feared food group I commonly see are ‘carbohydrates’, and not even the processed kind…I am witness to fear of the fibre-rich whole grains and nutrient-dense vegetables and fruit.

 Carbohydrates are not the devil.
-When eaten the right way they are our primary source of energy for brain and muscle function and are integral for hormone balance.
-Furthermore, complex carbohydrates are primary to feed and seed healthy gut real-estate.
-For this reason, you should know that with 90% of Serotonin made in your gut, when there is an imbalance of bad microbiome, so too is low production of this soothing and uplifting hormone.
+When eaten the right way, they are our primary energy source for brain and muscle function and are integral for hormone balance.
+Furthermore, complex carbohydrates primarily feed and seed healthy gut real estate.
+For this reason, you should know that with 90% of Serotonin made in your gut, when there is an imbalance of poor microbiome, so too is low production of this soothing and uplifting hormone.

 To sustain energy and support weight management, it is best to eat carbohydrates that allow the body to absorb glucose in a slow and sustainable way.
-This is just one reason why complex carbohydrates are essential with every meal, and the simple/processed variety is a treat.
-Your refined carbohydrate of choice may be lower in 'calories’, however, it will peak and trough your blood glucose, leaving you feeling constantly starving yet contribute to steady weight gain, low mood, and depleted energy.
-This being one example of when a calorie is not just a calorie.
+This is one reason why complex carbohydrates are essential with every meal, and the simple/processed variety is a treat.
+Your refined carbohydrate of choice may be lower in 'calories’.
+However, it will peak and through your blood glucose, leaving you feeling constantly starving yet contributing to steady weight gain, low mood, and depleted energy.
+This is one example of when a calorie is not just a calorie.

-Foods from the earth both provide and support the growth of beneficial bacteria and builds short-chain fatty acids which are potent anti-inflammatory compounds.
+Foods from the earth provide and support the growth of beneficial bacteria and build short-chain fatty acids and potent anti-inflammatory compounds.
 Fiber also provides your gut with prebiotic's which feed your probiotics.
-Prebiotic's are a food first approach meaning your nutritional approach is essential, even if you are supplementing with a probiotic
+Prebiotics are a food-first approach meaning your nutritional approach is essential, even if you are supplementing with a probiotic

-Vegetables are a rich source of folate, fiber, vitamin C, potassium, and magnesium (amongst so much more), all whilst providing a wide of phytonutrients that are the cornerstone of antioxidant and anti-inflammatory power.
-Eating a varied and colorful array daily is mother nature’s multivitamin.
+Vegetables are a rich source of folate, fibre, vitamin C, potassium, and magnesium (amongst so much more), all whilst providing a wide of phytonutrients that are the cornerstone of antioxidant and anti-inflammatory power.
+Eating a varied and colourful array daily is mother nature’s multivitamin.

 Greens with every meal.
-Greens are high in nutrients and fiber and lower in starchy carbohydrates, meaning they will keep you fuller for longer.
+Greens are high in nutrients and fibre and lower in starchy carbohydrates, meaning they will keep you fuller for longer.

-Starchy vegetables, such as potato, corn, carrot, and sweet potato allow a rise in blood sugar causing a release of insulin, a hormone that prompts cells to utilize calories from food as sustainable energy to last the day.
-Furthermore, resistant starch feeds short-chain fatty acids which keep our gut barrier in-tact, reduce inflammation, satisfy and control appetite.
+Starchy vegetables, such as potatoes, corn, carrot, and sweet potato, allow a rise in blood sugar, causing a release of insulin.
+This hormone prompts cells to utilize calories from food as sustainable energy to last the day.
+Furthermore, resistant starch feeds short-chain fatty acids, which keep our gut barrier intact, reduce inflammation, and satisfy and control appetite.

 There is absolutely no reason to exclude starchy fruits from your diet.
-As you have read, starch should not be feared when eaten the right way.
+As you have read, starch should not be feared when eaten correctly.
 This is another example of when a calorie is not just a calorie.
 2 serves of fruit per day will provide you with the nutrients and energy your body needs.
 A processed ‘low carb’ energy bar will not.